What makes you a good student of medicine?

 What should you do if you do not feel quite ready yet to start studying medicine?
 You can work on your skills and qualities.
 And Elab will help you!
 Our original program GetInMed offers you the opportunity to take part in a workshop run by experts who know everything about the recruitment process for studying medicine abroad, and the range of jobs which are available in the medical sector.
 The workshops are comprehensive and run for 144 hours.

 Don’t wait until the very last minute, start getting ready now!
-The GetInMed workshops start in February.
+The GetInMed workshops have already started.